 We’ve created an amazing collection of cold-calling scripts you can use to acquire customers.

 Social selling is one of the best ways to get free leads.
 The idea behind it is to put a social marketing strategy in place that will use social networking websites and applications to generate leads.

-The best example of social selling is sharing content that resonates with a target audience, interacting with buyers and customers, working on company branding, and social listening.
+The best social selling examples are sharing content that resonates with a target audience, interacting with buyers and customers, working on company branding, and social listening.

-For instance, as an insurance agent, you can make posts on LinkedIn that include some numbers, educating your audience on the importance of getting insured, responding to their questions, and making polls or surveys to engage them.
+For instance, as an insurance agent, you can make LinkedIn posts that include numbers, educate your audience on the importance of getting insured, respond to their questions, and make polls or surveys to engage them.

 Free content is one of the best lead sources out there.
 The point is simple — instead of creating ads, create informative and engaging content that can be published on your website’s blog or YouTube, educate your audience about the benefits and perks of your services, build trust, and show that you’re an expert in the field.
 The best part?
-Running a blog or making videos won’t cost you anything, unlike traditional ads.
-This is great for new agents who need to establish themselves in the field.
+Unlike traditional ads, running a blog or making videos won’t cost you anything.
+This is great for new agents who must establish themselves in the field.

 Writing blog posts is yet another great way of getting free insurance leads.
 By writing blog posts, you can share your expertise, demonstrating that you’re not afraid to share your knowledge for free and establishing yourself as an expert in the field.
 Maintaining your blog section is a great way to get free exposure and high lead quality.